gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 ### Key assumptions in Reinforcement Learning {#sec:rl_assumptions}

-Before moving on, there are some key concepts that need to be addressed in the context of RL.
+There are some key concepts that need to be addressed in the context of RL.

--   The first of these is the agent-environment boundary.
+-   The first of these is the *agent-environment boundary*.
 The boundary between the two does not necessarily need to be physical [@rl-sutton].
 More often than not, the agent is simply an abstract construct that is the decision maker, and the physical systems that